SelectandStart/ugcms/README.md

 ## Installation

-- Coming Soon: A detailed installation guide will be available in [INSTALL.md](INSTALL.md).
+- Coming Soon: A detailed installation guide will be available in the wiki and [INSTALL.md](INSTALL.md).

 ## Troubleshooting